Why is Israel attacking Syria?

 After the fall of Syria’s Bashar al-Assad, Israel has been encroaching on its neighbour’s territory.

-Since al-Assad’s dramatic flight to Russia on Sunday, Israel has attacked Syria more than times 400 Why is Israel attacking Syria?and, despite UN protests, launched a military incursion into the buffer zone that has separated the two countries since 1974.
+Since al-Assad’s dramatic flight to Russia on Sunday, Israel has attacked Syria more than 400 times and, despite UN protests, launched a military incursion into the buffer zone that has separated the two countries since 1974.

 These aggressions have come as the country tries to transition away from 53 years of dynastic family rule.